britram/taps-transports/draft-ietf-taps-transports.md

 A UDP endpoint consists of a tuple of (IP address, port number).
-Demultiplexing using multiple abstract endpoints (sockets) on the same IP address are supported.
+Demultiplexing using multiple abstract endpoints (sockets) on the same IP address is supported.
 The same socket may be used by a single server to interact with multiple clients (note: this behavior differs from TCP, which uses a pair of tuples to identify a connection).
-Multiple server instances (processes) that bind the same socket can cooperate to service multiple clients-- the socket implementation arranges to not duplicate the same received unicast message to multiple server processes.
+Multiple server instances (processes) that bind to the same socket can cooperate to service multiple clients.
+The socket implementation arranges to not duplicate the same received unicast message to multiple server processes.